 How does hyperbaric oxygen therapy work?

-What types of wounds can be treated with hyperbaric oxygen therapy?
+What types of conditions can be treated with hyperbaric oxygen therapy?

 What is the chamber like?

-Michigan Medicine’s hyperbaric chamber is called a “multiplace chamber.”
+U-M Health’s hyperbaric chamber is called a “multiplace chamber.”
 This means more than one person can be in the room (the chamber) at a time.
 We use a multiplace chamber to make sure that patients don’t feel claustrophobic or isolated.
-It is a comfortable, even social, environment.
+It is a comfortable -- even social -- environment.
+Patients are seated in large, comfortable leather chairs.
 Our chamber holds up to 10 patients per treatment.
-Patients are seated in large, comfortable leather chairs.
+Due to social distancing requirements, our current capacity is reduced to 5 patients at a time

 An attendant fits patients with specialized hoods, through which they will receive oxygen.
 While in the chamber, patients can read, watch TV, and change position.
 Standing up and moving around is permitted.
 An attendant is always available to monitor and address any patient needs.